Esthetician School vs Cosmetology School: What’s the Difference and How Do I Choose?

-So, you want to pursue a career in the beauty industry?
-Yay!
-It is a rewarding and exciting career path, full of opportunities and growth.
+A career in the beauty industry is a rewarding and exciting path, full of opportunities and growth.
 In fact, research has shown that the beauty industry generates over $100 billion in revenue each year, highlighting the ever-growing need for skilled professionals who can keep up with demand.
+It can be difficult, however, to decide which path to pursue.
+Both paths offer unique specializations, so it’s important to understand the differences between a career as an esthetician and cosmetology to make the best choice for your future.

 What’s an Esthetician School?